-Depending on the laws of your state, your spouse may not be liable for the debts that you have incurred individually.
-However, even if your spouse is not obligated on those debts, a potential judgment creditor may be able to collect from both you and your spouse.
+Depending on the laws of your state, your spouse might not be liable for the debts that you've incurred individually.
+However, even if your spouse isn't obligated, a potential judgment creditor might be able to collect from both you and your spouse.

 For more information on how this works, read The Marital Adjustment Deduction on the Means Test.